FAQs

 Body donation is defined as the act of giving one body after death for medical research and education.
 Those donated cadavers remain a principal teaching tool for anatomists and medical educators teaching gross anatomy.

-You can help by: – Becoming a donor, and talking to your family about your decision of saving lives of others. – Promoting donation by motivating people at work place, in your community, at your place of worship, and in your civic organizations.
+– Promoting donation by motivating people at work place, in your community, at your place of worship, and in your civic organizations.

 In the area of Organ Transplantation, ‘cadaver’ refers to a brain-dead body with a beating heart, on life support system.